Employers NIC Calculator

 Best for Small Business

-Use the employer NI contributions calculator to estimate your NIC responsibilities for new or current employees.
-Employer NICs are paid monthly and are paid in addition to an employee's NIC.
+Use the employers NI contributions calculator to estimate your NIC responsibilities for new or current employees.
+Employers NICs are paid monthly and are paid in addition to an employee's NIC.

 Employers pay to HMRC a Class 1 National Insurance on employees' income.